apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

         PROPERTIES ("max_filter_ratio"="0.2")
         ```

-4. Import the data from the client side local file'testData 'into the table'testTbl' in the database'testDb ', allowing a 20% error rate and specifying the column names of the file
+4. Import the data from the client side local file `testData` into the table `testTbl` in the database `testDb`, allowing a 20% error rate and specifying the column names of the file

         ```sql
         LOAD DATA LOCAL